neherlab/pangraph/docs/docs/dev/developer_guide.md

    Having hard times to decide?
 Read [Semantic Versioning](https://semver.org/).

 4. Follow instructions printed by the script.
 Resolve errors, if any.
-If finished successfully, follow instructions on how to fast-forward and push the changes to the `release` branch.
+If finished successfully, follow instructions on how to fast-forward and push the changes to the `release-cli` branch.

 5. Optionally, you can combine the releases of CLI, docs and PyPangraph.
 Just add more commits to `master` branch and then fast-forward and push them to corresponding branches all together.